shannonroivas/shannonroivas.github.io/index.md

 **Rio Salado College** - Adjunct faculty

-**Previous mentorship projects using the long-term Gombe Research Archives include:**
+**Mentorship projects using the long-term Gombe Research Archives include:**
 - “Ecological and social pressures shape chimpanzee nest site selection”
 - “Maternity leave in female chimpanzees: Social responses to the constraints of motherhood”
 - “Mothers’ presence is associated with riskier aggression in female chimpanzees”